Products Updated: April 2022

-You can head to the campground and probably park your RV just fine without a backup camera, people have been doing it for many years.
+You can head to the campground and probably park your RV just fine without a backup camera system… I mean, people have been doing it for many years.

 But people have also been backing into trees, gas pumps, other RVs, or worse for many years.
-And with RV backup camera systems no longer being a luxury item, it’s definitely a sensible purchase.
+And with an RV backup camera system no longer being a luxury item, it’s definitely a sensible purchase.

-Your trailer backup camera will make it way easier to…
+Your RV backup camera will make it way easier to…

 “Why didn’t you warn me about the tree?!!
 You were supposed to be directing me!!”